Notes on Weak Units of Group-Like 1- and 2-Stacks: Weak Units of Group-Like 2-Stacks

 In this section, we follow the same plan as in section \ref{section:stack_of_units}.
-We define weak units of a Picard 2-stack $\twoC$.
-We call them Joyal-Kock units of $\twoC$.
-We show that such units form a Picard 2-stack.
-Therefore by \cite[Theorem 6.4]{MR2735751}, there exists a length 3 complex of abelian sheaves where the Picard 2-stack associated to it is equivalent to the Picard 2-stack of Joyal-Kock units.
-We conclude this section by computing such a complex.
+We define weak units of a group-like 2-stack $\twoG$ associated to a 2-crossed-module.
+We call them Joyal-Kock units of $\twoG$.
+We show that Joyal-Kock units are equivalent to each other up to a unique 2-isomorphism thereby they form a Picard 2-stack $\twounitstack(\twoG)$.
+We give the cocyclic description of Joyal-Kock units.
+We compute a complex of sheaves that represent $\twounitstack(\twoG)$.
+We conclude by discussing the Joyal-Kock units of a monoidal 2-stack.